 This article is about going through an art project.
 Actually starting, actually doing the work and actually finish on time.
 That is what it’s all about.
 Therefore, no matter what level you are on this article will be valuable for you.

-We all struggle with these fundamental things at one point or another, heck, you should know, I have been struggling to finish writing this article!
+We all struggle with these fundamental things at one point or another.
 So, before we all get further discouraged by unknown external (or internal) forces, let’s begin!

 Here is where I tell you that the planning stage is the most important part of any project and bla bla bla...

 It could not be further from the truth.
 The only thing that gets a project done is action, action and action until all the actions are done and the project is complete.